daedalas1981/btpie-n-the-middle/README.md

 ## 🛠 How It Works

+* Ensures Bluetooth is powered on automatically
 * Waits for master device (e.g., MotoScan) to connect
 * Establishes outbound connection to slave device (e.g., OBD Adapter)
 * Relays traffic in both directions, with timestamped hex-dump logging
+* Prevents identical Master and Slave assignments (with override)
 * Supports reconnecting and only accepts trusted master devices
 * Can scan and manage Bluetooth trust relationships via `bluetoothctl`
 * Optional custom port and verbose modes for advanced use